fedemolinero/jobsity/jobsityApp/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Run live server

+After build the browser app, a live server is needed to run.
+You can easily start the app by writing in the console in the same folder that where you build the app `live-server ./dist/jobsity-app/`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).